CS-3398-264/GriffinArmyRepo/srs_template.md

   * IDE: Integrated Development Environment

 ### 1.3 Product Scope
-> JD: I would expect you can launch it without an IDE, and just the JRE.
-You can also put the github URL here

 Griffin Chess is developed entirely in Java and can be launched on a system that supports the JRE.
 This entire project will be available on GitHub.

 ### 1.4 References